-I am pleased to present this fourth Annual Report and Accounts which focuses on the way in which the Independent Reporting Commission carried out its functions during 2020-21, assesses the Commission's performance against its business objectives, and reports on the expenditure of the Commission's UK Secretariat, including the Report of an external audit carried out by the Comptroller and Auditor General partnered in delivery by Ernst and Young1.
+This Annual Report and Accounts is the fifth to be published since the Commission's establishment and focuses on the way in which the IRC carried out its functions during the financial year 2021-22.
+It sets out performance against business objectives and provides details of the expenditure of the Commission's UK Secretariat, including the report of an external audit carried out by the Comptroller and Auditor General (partnered in delivery by Ernst and Young).